D. K. Mensah: Career

-Daniel completed his BA Hons degree in Economics and Political Science from the University of Ghana; MsC degree in International Trade from the University of Ibadan and MBA degree from the Ghana Institute of Management and Public Administration.
+Mensah completed his BA Hons degree in Economics and Political Science from the University of Ghana; MsC degree in International Trade from the University of Ibadan and MBA degree from the Ghana Institute of Management and Public Administration.
 He was also a fellow of Chartered Institute of Bankers, Institute of Loan and Risk Management and a member of Chartered Institute of Marketing.

 He initially pursued his career as an educator teaching in primary, secondary and tertiary sectors before venturing into banking career in 1985.
 He was employed as a research economist by the National Investment Bank in 1985.
 During his stint as a research economist with the National Investment Bank, he conducted sectoral studies for investment planning in private and public sector financing.
 In July 1993, he was officially appointed as the CEO of the Ghana Bankers' Association.
 He also served as the president of West African Bankers' Association from 1995 to 1997.